libp2p/docs/content/concepts/transports/webrtc.md

 ## What is WebRTC?

-WebRTC (Web Real-Time Communications) is a framework for real-time communication and is used to establish connections between browsers and other applications.
+[WebRTC (Web Real-Time Communications)](https://webrtc.org/) is a framework for real-time communication and is used to establish browser-to-server and browser-to-browser connections between applications.
 WebRTC serves as a good choice for applications that need built-in support for media communication and do not have specific requirements for the underlying transport protocol.